southshoreandmain/kettlecue-support/README.md

 ## Feedback

-We’re always looking to improve KettleQ.
+We’re always looking to improve KettleCue.
 Feel free to reach out with suggestions!

 ---

-Thank you for using KettleQ 💪
+Thank you for using KettleCue 💪